 Fresh tuna steaks are packed with protein and cook quickly in a frying pan, making them an ideal choice for a healthy dinner on short notice.
-Tuna is best when seared in a pan at high heat, allowing a nice crust to form while protecting the tender, silky quality of the meat in the center.
+Make an easy pan-seared tuna steak recipe, allowing a nice crust to form while protecting the tender, silky quality of the meat in the center.

 Tuna steaks have a thick strip of dark meat that run through them, and while it is perfectly safe to eat, it can have a relatively strong flavor.
 If you're not a fan of this flavor, look for tuna steaks with minimal dark meat or remove the strip before cooking.

 Draw inspiration from Asian cuisine and coat the steak with a layer of sesame seeds, which will become fragrant and flavorful once cooked.
 Look for spice rubs specially formulated for pan-searing tuna steaks at grocery and gourmet food stores.

 You can cook the tuna well done, but it may become tough and dry.
 Avoid overcrowding the pan, which will cause the tuna to steam instead of sear.
 If necessary, cook the steaks in several batches.

 Tuna steaks are plenty filling, so serve them alongside sauteed or steamed vegetables for quick, healthy meal.
-Try cutting the steaks across the grain into thin slices as a protein-packed topping for green salads.
-Tropical-inspired salsas with ingredients like mango, pineapple and red onion create a light yet filling dish.
+Try cutting the steaks across the grain into thin slices as a protein-packed topping for vegetable salads, such as our Broccoli Salad.